Military Report on the Sinai Peninsula

 xvi+312 = 328 pages, coloured frontis. portrait, index

-- The subscribers' cloth binding, no longer available, was produced for pre-publication subscribers.
-It allowed them to continue building sets in exactly the same binding-style as their earlier subscribed volumes.
+- The subscribers' cloth binding, no longer available, was produced forlong-term subscribers, enabling them to continue building sets in the same binding-style.
 For a similar binding without the gilt top-edge and dust-jacket, see the full-cloth library binding below.

 - Quarter-cloth fine binding, using a traditional design that we introduced in 1997 for Seven Pillars of Wisdom, The Complete 1922 Text.
 Cream Rohalbleinen canvas spine